AdobeDocs/Developer-Distribution-Experience-Cloud/src/pages/guides/discover/app-builder-discover.md

 # App Builder app

-Apps can be discovered using keyword search, filter and sort.
-Users can also filter apps by partnership level developer.
 Below is an example of using App Builder as a search key word.

 ![Screenshot of Exchange](../../images/Acquire_and_Manage_1.jpg)